What’s the Difference between a Shareholder and a Director?

 • Approving directors’ loans

-Read more about company foramtions>
+Read more about company formations>

 What is a director?

-The role of a director is usually much more hands-on, and involved in the day-to-day running of the business.
+The role of a director is usually much more hands-on and involved in the day-to-day running of the business.
 Company directors also have far more responsibilities to the business than shareholders do.
-It’s their job to ensure the company is managed effectively, complies with the law and benefits its shareholders.
+It’s their job to ensure the company is managed effectively, complies with the law, and benefits its shareholders.

-The directors responsibilities include:
+The director’s responsibilities include:

 • Paying company tax